In Vitro Fertilization Helps Couple Become a Family

 “After a person conceives using in vitro, the doctor usually just sends the patient to the OB/GYN and moves on, but Dr. Peterson called me twice during my pregnancy to make sure everything was going smoothly.
 That kind of care doesn’t happen everywhere.”

 For the Olson’s life with their twins is a dream come true.
 “My girls are beautiful and I am so grateful to have them in my life.
 I wasn’t sure I was ever going to be able to have children so to have them is just a blessing.”
-Melissa credits Dr. Peterson and her “group of superstar staffers” for the positive experience she had at the U. “I had such a positive experience even though I was going through something so challenging.”
+Melissa credits Dr. Peterson and her “group of superstar staffers” for the positive experience she had at U of U Health.
+“I had such a positive experience even though I was going through something so challenging.”

 Give a Gift Online